cropcrusaders/Windy-plugin-heat-units/README.md

   `ensure:live` script now tries several sources when verifying the published metadata.
 It first checks the Windy Plugins CDN, then optional overrides (for example GitHub raw URLs supplied through `PLUGIN_CHECK_FALLBACK_URLS`), and finally the local `plugin.json`.
-If you see a warning that the local metadata was used, treat it as a signal that the public CDN could not be reached and double-check the latest upload in the Windy dashboard.
+If the primary CDN is unreachable the command now exits with a failure so that CI/CD jobs can automatically re-upload the archive.
+Set `PLUGIN_CHECK_ALLOW_FALLBACK_SUCCESS=1 npm run ensure:live` if you intentionally want to ignore CDN outages during offline debugging.

 ### Frequently asked questions